saltukkos/await-threading/README.md

 ## Structure
 The project consist of two main parts:

 - **AwaitThreading.Core:**  This is where the core functionality of the Fork-join model is implemented.
 It includes `ForkTask` and `JoinTask` that provide the functionality of forking and joining using `await` operator.
 It utilizes compiler-generated state machine to run parts of async method in parallel.
+All operations are also available via `ParallelOperations` class.
+There are also some helper entities (like `ParallelLocal<T>` or `ParallelContextStorage` with `ParallelContext`).

 - Some applications of this concept
   - **AwaitThreading.Enumerable:** Contains extension methods for collections, enabling parallel iteration over collection using a simple foreach loop.